OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 - Visual Studio Code
 - A project creation tool:
   - Teams Toolkit
-  - The Office Add-ins Development Kit VS Code
+  - The Office Add-ins Development Kit for VS Code

 This guide assumes that you know how to use a command-line tool.